GustavoRassi/BasicMathSolving/README.md

 # What I learned:

 * Integrating loop cycles and understanding its efficiency.
-* Maintaining a program from ending
+* Maintaining a program from ending.
 * Give the option to reattempt the program as many times as the user desires to.